 When I’m considering someone for either initiatory teaching or group work, here’s what I look at.

 These are pretty inflexible, because they’re pretty key to us being able to work together sensibly.

 - You must be over 21.

 - You must have or can arrange reliable transportation to group events.
-(Rides are fine, but have a backup plan.)
+(Rides from family or other group members are fine, but have a backup plan.)

 - If you have a diagnosed ongoing physical or mental health condition, it must have been stable for at least 6 months, and you must have access to appropriate professional support.